martinbaillie/homebrew-openbsd-pcengines-router/README.md

 Serial Settings: 115200 baud rate, 8N1 (8 data bits, no parity, 1 stop bit).
 See [here](http://pcengines.ch/howto.htm#serialconsole).

 The [PCEngines usbcom1a](http://www.pcengines.ch/usbcom1a.htm) uses the Silicon Labs CP2104 controller for which you can grab the driver [here](https://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) (Mac/Linux/Windows)

+> 2018 update: to get this driver working on Sierra I had to install the legacy version of v5 *twice*.
+The double install gets the devices created and kernel driver loaded.
+No response from SiLabs on a fix at the time of writing this.

 ```bash
 # Use a terminal multiplexer like `screen`